cabforum/forum/Bylaws.md

     * Deliberately intimidating or stalking another person (in-person, online, or by other means).
     * Inappropriately disrupting or impeding official Forum events, including meetings, talks, and presentations.
 For purposes of this Code, "inappropriate disruption" would include aggressive, violent, and abusive conduct that prevents an official Forum event from occurring or proceeding.
     * Spamming, trolling, flaming, baiting, and other similar behavior inappropriately directed towards an individual.
+    * Lying, deceiving, or intentionally misleading by omission or half-truth.
     * Advocating for, or encouraging, any of the above behavior.

  3. All Forum participants should promote the rules of this Code and take action to bring discussions back into compliance with the Code whenever violations are observed.